AhirShubham/BasicGit/README.txt

 7. git reflog // to see the commit history
-8. git reset --hard hashId_of_commit // Resets the system to that commit
+8. git reset --hard hashId_of_commit // Resets the system to that commit 9.git fetch //to just fetch the remote changes and not merge directly
+10. git merge //merge the fetched changes into local repo